To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Vavi reflected on Nkadimeng’s life in the mining industry and as member of the National Union of Mineworkers.

 He indicated there has been improved working conditions and better wages in this sector, which he said was the result of the union’s hard work.
-The monthly average wage in the country was R2 700, compared to the R3 750 minimum wage for miners.

 Others who came to pay tribute included businessman and former ANC secretary general Cyril Ramaphosa, Sars commissioner Oupa Magashula and Mineral Resources Minister Susan Shabangu, who read a message of condolence from Finance Minister Pravin Gordhan.